frozenabe/neoloopy-obsidian/README.md

 Everything runs in pure TypeScript on-device; your models stay in your vault.

 Quantitative System Dynamics *simulation* is not part of this plugin (it lives in the neoloopy app/CLI).
-Quantitative models are still **viewable** here, read-only: equations, units, initial values, observed-series counts, and reference-mode sparklines.
-The insight panel's "what-if" is a qualitative impact trace over your causal graph — no simulator, no network.
+Quantitative models are viewable and lightly **editable** here without a simulator: in the ƒx modal you can edit a node's equation (or a stock's initial value) and its units, written straight back to the vault note.
+The insight panel surfaces the qualitative structure — feedback loops, parents, exogenous drivers, and reference-mode sparklines — with no simulator and no network.

 ## Open source